risosi-org/siam-lab-project/README.md

 # NextShop — eCommerce Website

-NextStore is a modern, responsive eCommerce frontend built with **React** and **Vite**.
+NextShop is a modern, responsive eCommerce frontend built with **React** and **Vite**.
 It presents a full storefront experience: homepage merchandising, product browsing, product details, and a shopping cart drawer.

 The UI is styled with **Tailwind CSS** and **Material Tailwind**, and product/blog data is loaded from a remote REST API through **Redux Toolkit Query**.